 The commissions charged for this service are negligible, typically $2 per transaction.
 This means that every year, he is investing roughly $3,600 in U.S. Bancorp common stock, with instructions that all of the dividends should be reinvested.
 The mortgage on his home loan is roughly 5.5%.
 How much will he make in extra profit from this transaction?

-Let’s assume that shares of U.S. Bancorp will compound at 10% per annum, with the dividend reinvested, over the next 30 years.
-Based on his special “savings” program, when he pays off his home, the deed will be mailed to him and he will be completely debt-free.
-At the same time, this small direct stock purchase plan will have nearly $600,000 worth of shares of U.S. Bancorp common stock!
-Based on its historical dividend yield, this will generate roughly $33,000 per year in pre-tax income, or $2,700 per month.
-He will have paid an extra $100,000 or so in tax-deductible mortgage interest, so a net $65,000.
+Let’s assume that shares of U.S. Bancorp compound at 10% per annum, with the dividend reinvested, over the next 30 years.
+Of course, there is no guarantee that will happen and the company, like any business, could go bankrupt leading to massive and total loss, which is one of the reasons it is important to be reasonably diversified.
+Still, for the sake of our illustration, based on his special “savings” program, when he pays off his home, the deed would be mailed to him and he would be completely debt-free.
+At the same time, this small direct stock purchase plan would results in him owning nearly $600,000 worth of shares of U.S. Bancorp common stock!
+Based on its historical dividend yield, this would generate roughly $33,000 per year in pre-tax income, or $2,700 per month.
+He will have paid an extra $100,000 or so in tax-deductible mortgage interest, or a net $65,000.
 Thus, this move gained him roughly $535,000 30 years from now simply because of how he invested his money.

-To recap, he’ll own his home outright, have $600,000 in this account virtually no one knows about, and be earning $33,000 per year from checks getting mailed to him.
+(To recap, he would own his home outright, have $600,000 in this account virtually no one knew about, and be earning $33,000 per year from checks that were mailed to him.
 This is on top of his businesses, retirement accounts, savings, and “real” money.
 You’d never know it.
-He drives a 10+ year old Ford, eats at McDonald’s, and lives on very little money each year.
+He drives a 10+ year old Ford, eats at McDonald’s, and lives on very little money each year.)

-This just goes to show you that most millionaires are regular people, statistically, that invest their money well.
+This just goes to show you that most millionaires are regular people who behaved in optimal ways, including investing their money well.
 They are teachers, dentists, bankers, coaches, and business owners.
 Yet, when you tell people in the lower classes this, they refuse to believe it because of the image that Madison Avenue has sold them.
 They don’t realize that they are likely living in the same neighborhood as a millionaire, who drives a pickup truck and has more money than many of the professional sports players on the local NFL team.

 In the United States, there are three times more millionaires living in homes that have a market value of under $300,000 than there are living in homes valued at $1 million or more. – Dr. Thomas J. Stanley, Stop Acting Rich … And Start Living Like a Millionaire